nbovee/movie-runoff/RULES.md

 ## Decorum of Members

 - Avoid relegating the movie night to a chore or second screen, we are here for each other!
-- If a movie is not to your taste, it is fine to say so, but please be respectful and avoid repeating the same point throughout the night.
-- Talking and chatting throughout the movie is encouraged, this is a social event foremost.
-However, if you get ignored or shushed it is probably because the movie is at a critical point, or the person you are speaking to has temporarily muted the chat to focus on the movie.
-- If you have a movie you think is great but it did not win, it is ok and encouraged to suggest it again.
+- If your suggested movie did not win, please submit it again.
 Passion for a movie makes it quite likely that it will be selected at some point.
+Maybe the synopsis could be made more enticing?
+- If content within a scene is too extreme for you, don't force yourself to watch it.
 - Movies are not revealed until partially underway.
-This is to prevent attendee dropout, and associated insult to your friends who suggested the winning movie.
+This is to prevent attendee dropout due to the winners, and the associated insult to your friends who have differing taste.
-  - If the movie is not to your taste, you do not have to actually be paying attention, but be aware the majority of attendees DID want to watch this.
-We suggest watching movies you dislike with an eye toward filmmaking and cinematography.
+  - Be aware the majority of attendees DID want to watch the winning movie.
+We suggest watching movies you dislike with an eye toward filmmaking and cinematography, instead of ignoring them.
+- Talking and chatting throughout the movie is encouraged, this is a social event foremost.
+However, if you get ignored it is probably because the movie is at a critical scene.
+Attendees will sometimes mute the chat so they can focus on the movie.
+- If a movie is not to your taste, it is fine to say so, but please be respectful and avoid repeating the same point throughout the night.
+Comedy comes in threes, not crituqe.

 ## Eligibility

 - Must be a video available in digital format.
 Be cautious of old releases or festival releases.
 - No restrictions on genre, language, year of release, country of origin, director, rating, runtime, or other attributes.
 - A movie is a single continuous video, regardless of whether it was originally a theatrical release, a streaming release, or a physical release.
 - Amateur films and fanworks that are released on services such as youtube, vimeo, etc. are eligible.
-[Kickassia](https://www.youtube.com/watch?v=NJuz70OHrxE) is a movie, [Emesis Blue](https://www.youtube.com/watch?v=V0ODG8bFme0) is a movie, etc.
+  - [Kickassia](https://www.youtube.com/watch?v=NJuz70OHrxE) is a movie, [Emesis Blue](https://www.youtube.com/watch?v=V0ODG8bFme0) is a movie, etc.
-- Compilations of shorts are not movies unless they tell a continuous story. (e.g. [Phantasm: Ravager](https://www.imdb.com/title/tt3627704/) & [Parkour Civilization](https://www.youtube.com/watch?v=2pFwQiwRbcg) are movies, but assorted Tiktok Compilations are not)
+- Compilations of shorts are not movies unless they tell a continuous story.
+  - (e.g. [Phantasm: Ravager](https://www.imdb.com/title/tt3627704/) & [Parkour Civilization](https://www.youtube.com/watch?v=2pFwQiwRbcg) are movies, but assorted Tiktok Compilations are not)
 - Sporting events are probably not movies, but we could be convinced otherwise.

 ### TV Show Clause